How Much Does an LLC Cost in Utah (Filing Fees Breakdown)

 Building your Utah LLC may come with some costs you didn't expect, which can leave you unprepared and affect your bottom line.

-In this article, we will review all the costs of building an LLC in Utah to create a smooth transition into your new business.
+After extensive research, I will review all the costs of building an LLC in Utah to create a smooth transition into your new business.

 - The Utah LLC state filing fee is $54 for your Certificate Of Organization.